Peter and the Starcatcher

 Theatrical ad agency Serino Coyne designed the logo and hired John W. Long to craft it out of old weathered wood.
 John was given the direction that it was for a Peter Pan story with a funky kind of twist.
 He took his own artistic liberties then shipped the result to New York for photographing.

-It’s this video of John at work that particularly caught my eye (embedded below and linked here).
+This video of John at work particularly caught my eye (below and here).

-The New York Times picked-up on the story and published this interview with John.
+The New York Times ran an interview with John.

 “Q/ So how does a woodwork artist in Vermont get work on a Broadway show?